themarchoffolly/pushme-pullyou/PITCHME.md

 Note:

-Now it's your turn, for any GitPitch template for the fastest way to get from idea to presentation.
+Now it's your turn, for the fastest way to go from idea to presentation just fork any GitPitch presentation template.
+See [here](https://gitpitch.com/templates.html).